xcart/xc5-manual/en/products/adding_products.md

 ---

-You can add products to your store via [import](https://xcart.zendesk.com/entries/23396176-How-to-import-products-) or {% link "manually" ref_fhnQtCC2 %}.
+You can add products to your store via [import](https://xcart.zendesk.com/entries/23396176-How-to-import-products-) or {% link "manually" ref_fhzzxDTy %}.

 # Video guide